marcglasberg/i18n_extension/README.md

 print('Hello World!'.i18n); // This would work.

 // But the tool would not be able to spot this
-// since it doesn't execute the code. var x = 'Hello World';
+// since it doesn’t execute the code. var x = 'Hello World';
 print(x.i18n);
 ```